jeremylong/DependencyCheck/src/site/markdown/dependency-check-gradle/configuration-aggregate.md

 skip                 | If set to true dependency-check analysis will be skipped.                                                          | false skipConfigurations   | A list of configurations that will be skipped.
 This is mutually exclusive with the scanConfigurations property.    | `[]` which means no configuration is skipped. scanConfigurations   | A list of configurations that will be scanned, all other configurations are skipped.
-This is mutually exclusive with the skipConfigurations property.    | `[]` which implicitly means all configurations get scanned.
+This is mutually exclusive with the skipConfigurations property.    | `[]` which implicitly means all configurations get scanned. scanSet              | A list of directories that will be scanned for additional dependencies.                                            | ['src/main/resources','src/main/webapp']

 #### Example
 ```groovy